ssbc/ssb-subset-replication-spec/README.md

 ## getSubset(query, options): source

-getSubset is mainly intended for the subset of classical feed case.
+getSubset is mainly intended for the subset case of a classical feed.

 It can been seen as a more general version of createHistoryStream where the id or what you are talking about first needs to be